Hamnet (film): Production

-A stage production of Maggie O'Farrell's novel was announced in November 2022, with the film rights having been acquired prior to publication by London-based Liza Marshall and her company Hera Pictures who then partnered with Neal Street Productions.
+A stage production of Maggie O'Farrell's novel was announced in November 2022, with the film rights having been acquired prior to publication by London-based Liza Marshall and her company Hera Pictures, who then partnered with Neal Street Productions.
 In April 2023, Chloé Zhao was hired to direct the film, and would write the screenplay alongside O'Farrell.

-In May, Paul Mescal and Jessie Buckley entered negotiations to star in the film.
+In May 2023, Paul Mescal and Jessie Buckley entered negotiations to star in the film.
 Mescal confirmed in a January 2024 interview that he and Buckley would star.

 Principal photography was originally scheduled to begin in London on 3 June 2024.
 Production instead began in Wales on 29 July 2024, and wrapped on 30 September.
-While most of the film was shot in Wales, scenes were also filmed in London at the Charterhouse, which served as the largest London location for the production.
-Joe Alwyn and Emily Watson were added to the cast in August, with Steven Spielberg joining the film as a producer. Łukasz Żal serves as cinematographer.
-Max Richter will serve as the film's composer.
+While most of the film was shot in Herefordshire, England, including the village of Weobley, scenes were also filmed in London at the Charterhouse, which served as the largest London location for the production.
+The scenes set at the Globe Theatre were shot at a replica of the building constructed by production designer Fiona Crombie at Elstree Studios backlot, rather than at Shakespeare's Globe (which Zhao and Crombie felt was too ornate for the film).
+Joe Alwyn and Emily Watson were added to the cast in August, and Steven Spielberg joined the film as a producer. Łukasz Żal was the cinematographer and Max Richter the film's composer, whose 2004 track "On the Nature of Daylight" is also used in the film.

+Music was integral to the production from start to finish with Richter having composed 30 minutes of original music to be used during filming.
+This music was used by Zhao on set to establish the tone of the film for the actors and crew before Richter worked on the official composition in post-production.
+Jessie Buckley shared Richter's 2004 track "On the Nature of Daylight" with Zhao during filming, which inspired Zhao to reframe the original ending.
+"The director played it on set, on a loop over and over, throughout the three days they shot the final sequence of the film, building it into the foundation of Agnes’s reach through time and the veil of death".
+By the time Richter shared his original composition for the ending with Zhao, she had already committed to "On the Nature of Daylight" for the ending, with the original composition now being used during the credits.

+Literary references

+In addition to adapting O'Farrell's book, the film repeatedly quotes from the Old English Nine Herbs Charm, an alliterative spell (galdor) from Anglo-Saxon England.
+The film quotes from two translations of the text: one from philologist Joseph S. Hopkins and another from Stephen Pollington.
+Regarding the use of his translation in the film, Hopkins says "It is a great joy to play a role in presenting the Nine Plants Spell to such a large audience in the contemporary period, surely providing the most exposure the spell has received since Anglo-Saxon England".